Hand pump in Kolhewadi

 The Adolescent Girls Program has already worked with unmarried girls ages 12-18 in Kolhewadi, and the boys from Kolhewadi are good candidates for the next round of the Adolescent Boys Program.
 Several Women’s and Men’s Groups have already been initiated, and regular meetings will begin in the next few months.
 CRHP staff members are working with Vadana, the VHW for Kolhewadi, to start a Self-Help Group within the lower caste community of her village.

 Rekha, the Village Health Worker from Kolhewadi’s neighboring village Rajuree, has been mentoring Vadana since she was selected.
 She has taught Vadana how to check blood pressure, test urine for excess sugar and to monitor existing patient’s sugar levels, and urine tests that check for pregnancy and eclampsia within a pregnant woman.
 Socially, Rekha has been working with Vadana on the most effective methods for organizing her community.

-We are excited to continue working with this community.
-Please stay in touch for more information about CRHP’s work by signing up for our monthly newsletter at www.jamkhed.org or by following our social media pages.
+Please stay in touch for more information by signing up for our newsletter at www.jamkhed.org or by following us on social media.